-Alun joined the Firm in 2009 and, after 12 years as the firm's Director of Trading and Operations, took over the role of Chief Operating Officer in 2021.
-As Chief Operating Officer, Alun is responsible for overseeing daily operations and administrative functions for Horizon Kinetics.
+Alun joined Horizon Kinetics in 2009 and, after 12 years as the firm's Director of Trading and Operations, took over the role of Chief Operating Officer in 2021.
+As Chief Operating Officer, Alun is responsible for overseeing daily operations and administrative functions for the Company.
 Prior to 2009, Alun was at Goldman Sachs where he was the head of GSAM Operations Salt Lake City.
-Alun joined Goldman Sachs in 1996 and in his time there held a number of operational and control positions within the equity, private wealth and asset management divisions.
+He joined Goldman Sachs in 1996 and in his time there held a number of operational and control positions within the equity, private wealth and asset management divisions.
+He is also a member of the Board of Directors and the President of CMSC (Consensus Mining & Seigniorage Corp.) and a member of the Board of Directors of the Horizon Kinetics ICAV, a regulated UCITS fund.
 Alun received a BSc in Business Administration from Bath University, England.